Frequency-doubled Nd:YAG MOPA laser system with programmable rectangular pulses up to 200 microseconds: Results and discussion

-The second harmonic generation conversion efficiency with 2.5 kW FF power is predicted to be 52\% by an mlSNLO \cite{smith04a} calculation for a 50~mm long LBO crystal with a beam waist of 70~$\mu$m at the center.
+The second harmonic generation conversion efficiency with 2.5 kW power in the fundamental is predicted to be 52\% by an mlSNLO \cite{smith04a} calculation for a 50~mm long LBO crystal with a beam waist of 70~$\mu$m at the center.
 The observed energy-conversion efficiencies for the cw-seeded, 200~$\mu$s, and 60~$\mu$s pulses are 46\%, 50\%, and 53\%, respectively--in good agreement with the prediction.

 Fig.~\ref{fig_stability} shows the pulse energy for the fundamental frequency and the second harmonic over a 60 minute time interval, indicating a long-term stability of better than 0.5\% and 1.1\%, respectively.
 Also shown are the averaged temporal profiles of the laser pulses and the 1$\sigma$ ranges of deviation from the average over the same 60 minute interval.
-The individual pulse shapes are preserved to better than 1.8\% for the FF and 2.9\% for the SH over 60 minutes.
+The individual pulse shapes are preserved to better than 1.8\% for the fundamental and 2.9\% for the SH over 60 minutes.

-Spatial profiles of the apertured seed, amplified FF, and SH beams are shown in Fig.~\ref{fig_beam_profile}.
+Spatial profiles of the apertured seed, amplified fundamental, and SH beams are shown in Fig.~\ref{fig_beam_profile}.
 The amplification process leads to a degradation of the flat-top beam profile obtained using the aperture, as can be seen by comparing the first two panels in Fig.~\ref{fig_beam_profile}.
 To reach high conversion efficiency in the SH generation, nonlinear crystals with a length of several centimeters and a near confocally-focused input beam must be employed.
 The focused flat-top beam profile cannot be maintained under these conditions.
 With the beam focused at the center of the crystal, we obtain a SH beam with a Gaussian profile, as is apparent in Fig.~\ref{fig_beam_profile}.
 The M$^2$ for the SH beam was determined to be 1.41(14).